 1. Organized criminal networks

-As the poster boys for ad fraud, both of these campaigns made off with eye watering amounts of money.
+As the poster boys for ad fraud, both these campaigns made off with eye-watering amounts of money.
 Ad fraud campaigns like this are a huge threat to the digital industry and are rightly singled out for their impact and the sheer audacity of their operations.

-Although there have been less headlines about these organized criminal networks in recent years, rest assured that there are plenty of them out there still.
+Although there have been fewer headlines about these organized criminal networks in recent years, there are still plenty of them out there.

 2. Black hat marketers